msk-repo-0x4d/SpeedThrill/car111-all/README.md

 ### 2.6 Run make targets
 After all setups, you have to compile the source files, link them together and install the entire module.
-This is done my running make targets `make` and `make install` in directory `car111`.
+This is done by running make targets `make` and `make install` in directory `car111`.
 Here are the steps :

 - Move to `car111` directory in **torcs** source
 - Run `make` followed by `make install`
     - If there is an error then fix it and run `make clean` and re-run `make` and `make install`

-Here is the script version of the above steps :
+Here is the script version :
 ```sh
 # move to car111 directory
 cd $TORCS_BASE/src/drivers/car111